Dek siw: Precaution

 There are some regulations for Dek Siw before reapplying for the central examination.

 Some universities only accept students who just graduated from high school or have completed twelfth grade or equivalent.
 Therefore, students would be unqualified for admission in the next year.
 Another restriction is that the student will not be able to use their old scores from previous examinations due to expiration.
 Important deadlines and admission regulations must be monitored thoroughly before and during the ‘siw’ period.

 Mindset

-The essential step to aid the decision is to figure out about oneself and a suitable path for their future.
+The essential step in making such a decision is to understand oneself and choose a suitable path for their future.
 Without a goal, students can often be lost in their world making it complicated to utilize a gap year effectively.
 Hence, students should know the reason why they wanted to ’siw’ priorly.